borntofrappe/the-nature-of-code/README.md

 end
 ```

 It is important to note, however, that forces like gravity already incorporate the mass in their value.
-For these forces, it is necessary to remove the mass's influence.
+For these forces, it is necessary to remove the mass"s influence.

 ```lua
 local gravity = LVector:new(0, GRAVITY)